 - o Murder.

-- o Nonnegligent manslaughter.
+- Nonnegligent manslaughter.

-- o Sexual assault.
+- Sexual assault.

 - o Robbery.

-- o Aggravated assault.
+- Aggravated assault.

-- o Burglary.
+- Burglary.

-- o Motor vehicle theft.
+- Motor vehicle theft.

 - o Arson.

-- o Hate crimes.
+- Hate crimes.

 Mount Holyoke College may elect to issue an alert for other crimes or crimes that occur outside of our campus properties as determined on a case-by-case basis.